-Flipsnack’s editor allows you to easily upload as many PDFs as you need for your publication straight from your computer, and into the editor.
+Flipsnack allows you to combine multiple PDFs using the editor.
+You can easily upload as many PDFs as you need for your publication straight from your computer, and into the editor.

 Once they’re uploaded, you can simply drag and drop the files from the left of the screen.
 Now, you can edit the size, background color, positioning, and order at which the PDF files appear right in the editor.

 As you can see, there are many ways to merge PDF files.
 Some of these methods are a little easier than others, and not all of them are as inclusive as the rest.